dlyalin20/SkyNet/README.md

 # Project Instructions:

-Because there are three component programs to our project, we have included guides on how to interact with each one separately.
-The three components are: adder (used for manipulating data structures), player (used for playing music), server (for interaction over local network).
-Instructions are also included for adder and player in the instructions.txt file and for the server in instructionsSERVER.txt.
+Because there are two large component programs to our project, we have included guides on how to interact with each one separately.
+The two components are adder (used for manipulating data structures) and player (used for playing music).
+Initially, we planned to also have a server for multi-machine audio playing and sharing, but, due to time constraints, that portion was cut out.
+Instructions are below and also included in the instructions.txt file.

 ## Warnings: